numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 is also an orthogonal matrix.

 ..
 Dimo: such a matrix will not exist in all dimensions, right?
 What for example if :math:`n` is prime?
 We should be more careful in the definition here (e.g. restricting the potential dimensions or allowing :math:`B_{n_b}` to be smaller than :math:`s_ \times s_i`).
+..
+Wassim: I don’t see how :math:`n` being a prime would be a problem.
+Up to this point, we only require the sum of the block-sizes to be equal to :math:`n`; later, we will define the values of these block-sizes and then, I agree, we should mention that the last block can be, in theory, smaller (all dimensions larger than 40 are multiples of 40 in our case)

 This representation allows the rotational transformation :math:`\textbf{R}` to satisfy three desired properties:

-1. Have (almost) linear cost (due to the block structure of :math:`B`).
+1. Have linear cost (due to the block structure of :math:`B`) in the problem dimension.
 2. Introduce non-separability.
 3. Preserve the eigenvalues and therefore the condition number of the original function when it is convex quadratic (since :math:`\textbf{R}` is orthogonal).

-.. [#] A *permutation matrix* is a square binary matrix that has exactly one entry of
+.. [#] A *permutation matrix* is a square binary matrix that has exactly one entry at
     1 in each row and each column and 0s elsewhere.

 Generating the orthogonal block matrix :math:`B`
 ------------------------------------------------
-The sub-matrices :math:`B_i, i=1,2,...,n_b` will be uniformly distributed in the set of orthogonal matrices of the same size.
-To this end, we firstly generate square matrices with sizes :math:`s_i` (`i=1,2,...,n_b`) whose entries are i.i.d. standard normally distributed.
+The block-matrices :math:`B_i, i=1,2,...,n_b` will be uniformly distributed in the set of orthogonal matrices of the same size.
+To this end, we first generate square matrices with sizes :math:`s_i` (`i=1,2,...,n_b`) whose entries are i.i.d. standard normally distributed.
 Then we apply the Gram-Schmidt process to orthogonalize these matrices.

-The parameter of this procedure includes:
+The parameters of this procedure include:

-- the dimension of a problem :math:`n`,
+- the dimension of the problem :math:`n`,
 - the block sizes :math:`s_1, \dots, s_{n_b}`, where :math:`n_b` is the number of blocks.
-In this test suite, we set :math:`s_i = s := \min\{n, 40\} \forall i=1,2,...,n_b` and thus :math:`n_b = \lceil n/s \rceil`.
+In this test suite, we set :math:`s_i = s := \min\{n, 40\} \forall i=1,2,...,n_b` (except, maybe, for the last block which can be smaller) [#]_ and thus :math:`n_b = \lceil n/s \rceil`.

+.. [#] This setting allows to have the problems in dimensions 20 and 40 overlap between the ``bbob`` test suite and its large-scale extension since in these dimensions, the block sizes coincide with the problem dimensions.

 Generating the permutation matrices :math:`P`
 ---------------------------------------------
-For generating a permutation matrix :math:`P`, we start from the identity matrix and apply successively a set of so-called *truncated uniform swaps*.
-Thereby, a first row/column is chosen uniformly at random in the matrix.
-A second row/column is then chosen uniformly among the rows/columns that are within a fixed range :math:`r_s` of the first choice.
-Finally, the two chosen rows/column are swapped.
+In order to generate the permutation matrix :math:`P`, we start from the identity matrix and apply, successively, a set of so-called *truncated uniform swaps*.
+Each row/column (up to a maximum number of swaps) is swapped with a row/column chosen uniformly from the set of rows/columns within a fixed range :math:`r_s`.
+A random order of the rows/columns is generated to avoid biases towards the first rows/columns.

 ..
 Dimo: can someone please check whether the above paragraph is okay and/or improve on it?
+..
+Wassim: the rows/columns are selected without replacement so it’s not correct

 Let :math:`i` be the index of the first variable/row/column to be swapped and :math:`j` be the index of the second swap variable.
 Then